ilg-archived/qemu/gnuarmeclipse/devices/support/README.md

 # Development environment details

-These details are relevant in my development environments, and are here as a convenience for myself, to easily copy/paste them to the terminal.
+These details are relevant in my development environments, and are here as a convenience, to easily copy/paste them to the terminal.

 The location of the folder: